MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science.md

 ---
 lab:
     title: 'Train a classification model to predict customer churn'
-    module: 'Use notebooks to train a model in Microsoft Fabric'
+    module: 'Get started with data science in Microsoft Fabric'
 ---

 ---